LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 * The value in `A` represents an address, at which a memory region begins, and that memory region is occupied storage allocated for a symbol, a string literal, or a volatile qualified local variable.
  The resulting value points to that memory region.

+If both types are pointers, then the result is a pointer to the same memory region as the original value.
+ (This implies that all pointers have the same size)

 The behavior of accessing a memory region through an invalid pointer is undefined.

 (Note that pointers obtained through a REINTERPRET that points to a memory region of a different type may be subject to aliasing rules, as defined in §3.5)

+If the original type is a scalar type, and the target type is a Vector of the same type, the first component of the resulting vector is the scalar value (other components have an indeterminate value).
+If the target type is a scalar type, and the original type is a vector of the same type, the resulting value is the first component of the vector.

+If the both types are vectors of the same scalar type, where the original type is of length n, and the target type is of length m, then if m<n, then components of the new vector are the first m components of the original value.
+ If n<m, then the first n components of the new vector are the components of the original value (all other components have an indeterminate value).

+If the target type and original type are the same size, then the result of a REINTERPRET back to the original type results in the original value.
+If the target type is wider than the original type, then the result of a REINTERPRET back to the original type results in the original value (notwithstanding the prohibition against computations using an indeterminate value)

+If `A` has an indeterminate type, then the conversion shall be performed as though the value in `A` had an unspecified type of the same size.

+If `A` has an indeterminate value, and the target type is `u8`, the result is an unspecified value of that type, notwithstanding the prohibition against computations using an indeterminate value.

+If any bits which participate in the representation of the result are indeterminate, that value is indeterminate.
+If the pattern of bits in the representation of the result is not a valid representation (including a trap representation) of the target type, the result is an indeterminate value.

+REINTERPRET is a computation on A.

+### §6.5 CONVERT

+Converts the value in A to the target type.
+If the type of the value in `A` (the original type) is the same as the target type, there is no effect.
+Otherwise:

+If the value in `A` is a signed integer type, and the target type is an integer type which is larger than that type, then `A` is sign-extended to the target type.
+If the value in `A` is an unsigned integer type, and the target type is an integer type which is larger than that type, then `A` is zero-extended to the target type.
+If the value in `A` is an integer type, and the target type is an integer type which is smaller than or the same size as that type (except if either are `bool`), then the result is the value of n low order bits where n is the bit size of the integer type (This has the same narrowing behavior as REINTERPERT).

+If the target type is `bool`, and the type of the value in `A` is not `bool`, then depending on the type, it is converted to `bool` as follows:
+* If the original type was a pointer type, then the result is `1` if the pointer points to a memory region, and `0` if it is a null pointer.
+If the pointer is invalid, the behavior is undefined.
+* If the original type was an integer or floating-point type, then the result is `1` if the original value was non-zero, and `0` otherwise.
+* If the original type was a vector type, the result is `1` if any component is non-zero, and `0` otherwise

+If the original type is `bool`, then the value is converted to the integer value `1`, then at most 1 other conversion is performed.

+If the target type is a floating point type, and the original type is either an integer type or a floating-point type, then:
+* If the value in `A` can be exactly represented as a value of the type, then the result is that value in the floating point type
+* If the value in `A` can be represented as a value of the type, but cannot be exactly represented, then the result is the value of the floating-point type which is closest to the original value, after rounding in an implementaiton-defined way.
+* If the value in `A` cannot be represented as a value of the type, the result is Positive infinity (if the value is positive), or Negative Infinity (if the value is negative).
+* The integer value `0` is converted to the floating-point value `+0.0`

+If the original type is a floating-point type, and the target type is an integer type (other than `bool`), then:
+* If the value in `A` can be exactly represented as a value of the target type, that value is the result
+* If the value in `A` (after discarding the fractional component) can be exactly represented as a value of the target type, that truncated value is used.
+* Otherwise the behavior is undefined (in particular, if `A` is not finite).
+* Both `+0.0` and `-0.0` (after truncation) are converted to the integer value `0`.

+If the original type is a scalar type, and the target type is a vector of the same type, then the first element is the value of that scalar, and the remaining elements are initialized to `0` (for vectors of an integer type), or `+0.0` (for vectors of a floating-point type).

+If the original type is a scalar type, and the target type is a vector of a different component type, then the scalar value is converted, as above, to the component type of the vector, then that scalar value is converted to the vector type.

+If the original type is a vector, and the target type is the same scalar type, then the resulting value is the first element of the vector.

+If the original type is a vector, and the target type is a different scalar type, then the vector is converted to its component type, then that value is converted to the scalar type.

+A pointer type can be converted to *void, as well as to any pointer type with the same pointed-to type, ignoring CV-qualifiers at all levels.

+If no conversion sequence exists between the original type and the target type, or the conversion sequence requires a conversion that does not exist, the file is ill-formed.

+CVT is a computation on `A`.